Illegal Dumping Prevention

 Eligible applications will be assessed by a technical review committee against the following criteria:

-• effectiveness of proposed approaches to prevent illegal dumping across targeted area; their probable extent and longevity of impact; extent of collaboration with appropriate partners and stakeholders; extent of integration with RID squad/program (where applicable) (30% weighting)
+• Effectiveness of proposed approaches to prevent illegal dumping across targeted area; extent of collaboration with appropriate partners and stakeholders; extent of integration with RID squad/program (where applicable) (30% weighting).

 Application process